jdtsmith/kind-icon/README.md

 - [company-mode](https://github.com/company-mode/company-mode) is the all-inclusive completion system, and includes built-in support for icons based on the Microsoft VSCode set.
 - [all-the-icons](https://github.com/iyefrat/all-the-icons.el) is font-based icon library which can be used to enrich dired, neotree, the mode line and others with icons.
 - [all-the-icons-completion](https://github.com/iyefrat/all-the-icons-completion/) builds on `all-the-icons` to enrich minibuffer-based completion, including support for the excellent [marginalia](https://github.com/minad/marginalia) annotator.
+- [nerd-icons](https://github.com/rainstormstudio/nerd-icons.el) makes it easy to use many of the same icons supported via SVG download within a single installed [NerdFont](https://www.nerdfonts.com).
+See [the wiki](https://github.com/jdtsmith/kind-icon/wiki) for config.

 ## Notes